openpaperwork/paperwork/README.markdown

 Paperwork is a personal document manager for scanned documents (and PDFs).

 It's designed to be easy and fast to use.
-The basic idea behind Paperwork is "scan & forget": You should be able to just scan a new document and forget about it until the day you need it again.
+The idea behind Paperwork is "scan & forget": You should be able to just scan a new document and forget about it until the day you need it again.